 - Bronze Beaver at World's Largest Convenience Store, New Braunfels, TX - 18 mi.

-- In the region: Museum of the Weird, Austin, TX - 29 mi.
+- In the region: World's Largest Urban Bat Colony, Austin, TX - 29 mi.